LivePersonInc/node-agent-sdk/README.md

 ##### Example: Close a conversation
 This will immediately close the conversation and any associated dialogs.
 >Note: If the account is configured for post-conversation survey (PCS), the survey dialog will not be triggered.
-To allow PCS, without closing the conversation, the conversation's main dialog can be closed (see the next example).
+To allow PCS without closing the conversation, the conversation's main dialog should be closed instead (see the "Close Dialog" example).

 ```javascript
 agent.updateConversationField({